On Being a Virus

 Sharing my name with the novel coronavirus, COVID-19

 Hi, I am Covid but with a K. My name comes from an ancient language.
 In Sanskrit, the literal meaning of Kovid is intelligent or poet.
 People keep asking me — what does your name mean?
 It’s usual for Indian names to have a literal meaning.

-Growing up, I never aspired to be a virus was never part of the plan.
-I always wanted to do something with computer engineering and music and cricket and cosmology and a lot of other things.
-I definitely wanted to be intelligent and a poet too, obviously.
+Growing up, I never aspired to be a virus; that was never part of the plan.
+I always wanted to do something with computer engineering, music, cricket, cosmology, and many other things.
+I definitely wanted to be intelligent and a poet, too, obviously.
 But life surprises you in all kinds of funny ways.

 I see poetic justice when I connect myself with this virus through this name.
 How, you ask?
 Well, I have always been a parasite, feasting on all the money and wasting all the resources I could get from my family.
 That’s pretty much been my life.
 So, in a way, I have already been showing traits of being a virus.
 Now, the WHO has just confirmed it.

 My name is Kovid — a Sanskrit word.
 I have been called Kobid, Koveed, Kovit, Kewvid, Kovee, Govid, Govith, Kovind, Govind, Koovid, Kuvaid and also Komal (I have no idea what went down there).
 And I have faced this in my home country, sometimes even in my own city.
 It’s been a recurring theme, explaining how to pronounce this word and what it means.

 The good thing to come out of this COVID-19 nomenclature for me is that now at least, people will know how to pronounce my name.
 A couple of months ago, I stumbled upon a piece by Shruti Das talking about how she had been mispronouncing her own name for 20 years.
 A lot of people around the world face this problem.
 I don’t take it too seriously, but I still responded to her post with admiration.